KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

 As you can see, it is not _that_ hard to write a decent regular expression, especially when you take it slow and build it step by step.
 Do not try to rush the perfect solution right away.
 Start with the basic match, then enhance it to deal with more complex scenarios and edge cases.

 It is worth noting that the difficulty with regular expressions is usually not to write them but to read them, and thus maintain them.
 Therefore, it is highly recommended to extensively unit-test code snippets relying on regular expressions.
-It can be a huge time-saviour when updating a regular expression to have a few dozens of tests making sure that the behaviour didn't break.
+It can be a huge time-saviour when updating a regular expression to have a few dozens of tests making sure that the behaviour didn’t break.

 <figure class="figure">
   <img src="/assets/images/learning-regular-expressions/xkcd-2.png" alt="xkcd comics about regular expressions" />